Home / Retiree / Later life planning / Have you got an exit plan? The importance of estate planning

 Estate planning and the interaction between Wills and super can be complex.
 Today’s families can be equally complex, with blended families and divorce increasingly common.

-In many cases, timely professional financial and legal advice could save your family going through the uncertainty and emotional stress of a disputed estate.
+In many cases, timely professional advice from your family lawyer/solicitor, financial adviser and/or accountant could save your family going through the uncertainty and emotional stress of a disputed estate.

 SMSFs in a league of their own